 When Colin finally decided to give up medicine to pursue a fulltime career in art in 1901, he turned to book illustration, excelling in the highly disciplined craft of knife-cut wood engravings.
 The experience of that summer in Brittany with Gauguin did linger on in Colin's stylized, line-defined compositions, his use of color, and his adept touch in summoning up the mystic realms of Dante’s Divine Comedy or the gothic horror of Edgar Allen Poe with a minimum of means.

-The Sacred Art Pilgrim Collection has four works by Colin on religious themes.
-A print of the Inferno from a series on Dante's Divine Comedy shows the artist's mastery of wood engraving.
+The Sacred Art Pilgrim Collection has five works by Colin on religious themes.
+A print of the Inferno from a series on Dante's Divine Comedy and an illustration of the Crucified Christ from the collected works of French Author Anatole France show the artist's mastery of wood engraving.
 You can see this detailed linework carried over into the etching, The Prodigal Son.
 A second etching, Sicilian Navity, presents the birth of Christ with a Mediterranean accent.
-A Sicilian shepherd comes to the manager, bringing his bagpipes.
 There is also a small watercolor on lined paper in the collection, depicting Abraham's meeting with the three angelic visitors, recorded in Genesis 18:1-8.